Galaxy-Man/LED-Filament/README.md

 1.All dimension shown by millimeter.
 2.Tolerance is ±0.1mm unless otherwise noted.
-3.Cathode is marked as "○" in PIN feet.
+3.Cathode (- Negative) is marked as "○" in PIN feet.
 4.PIN feet made with metal, please evaluate the weldability in prior testing.
 5.Circuit design cannot exceed 4 parallel connections.